MarauderPixie/ddateR/README.md

 Original `ddate` from util-linux:
   - http://linuxcommand.sourceforge.net/man_pages/ddate1.html

-The `ddate` source ripped out of util-linux and put on github:
+The `ddate` source ripped out of util-linux and put on github which, in turn, is ripped off here shamelessly:
   - https://github.com/bo0ts/ddate